The Core Beliefs of Lighthouse Baptist Church

 We also believe that all the Scriptures are to be interpreted literally - understanding that figurative passages bear a literal truth of the figure revealed - that there is one interpretation of Scripture, but this one interpretation may have many applications, although the applications should not invalidate the literal interpretation (Matthew 22:41-46; Mark 12;18-27; Luke 4:16-21; 24:44; John 10:6-10; 15:1-5; Galatians 4:22-31).

-All issues of interpretation and meaning shall be determined by the King James Bible.
-The King James Version of the Bible shall be the official and only translation used by the church for preaching and teaching.
+All issues of interpretation and meaning shall be determined by the Authorized Version.
+The Authorized Version of the Bible shall be the official and only translation used by the church for preaching and teaching.

 We believe in one Triune God, perfect in holiness, infinite in wisdom, and measureless in power, eternally existing in three persons-Father, Son, and Holy Spirit.
 We also believe that each is coÂeternal in being, co-identical in nature, co-equal in power and glory, and has the same attributes and perfection, each executing distinct but harmonious offices in the work of redemption (Deuteronomy 6:4; Matthew 3:16, 17; 28:19; II Corinthians 13:14; John 14:10, 26; I John 5:7).